cagridemirtash/cagridemirtash/README.md

 He is a computer engineer who wants to handle project by side and learn quickly.
 Also, interested in cats and techs.

 * 🌍  I'm based in Turkey
-* 🧠  I'm learning Typerscript, Javascript and .NET
+* 🧠  I'm learning Typescript, Javascript and .NET
 * 🤝  I'm open to collaborating on Blockchain and Backend.
 * ⚡  I am a hyperman who is passionate about dreams.